Chapter 6: Correction

 “An excellent idea.
 Once the first proclamation posts, word will spread.
 It will displease many.
 Be careful, Jonathan.
 I want you in my court someday.
 You’ll have the pass within the hour.
 Wait here.”
 King Edal turned to his son.
 “Come, Jonathan must be away quickly.”

-“I’ll return with your pass,” Sagen added while extending the leather pouch containing the copies.
+“I’ll return with your pass,” Sagen said while extending the pouch.
 Then he followed his father out of the maze.

 Jonathan happily read the proclamation again.